webdesignberlin/coding-guidelines/js/guidelines.md

 }
 ```
 ## Whitespace Exceptions
-There are same exceptions to the whitespacing policy:
+There are some exceptions to the whitespacing policy:

 ```js
 // Function with a callback, object, or array as the sole argument: